ye-spencer/ye-spencer/README.md

  Helps remember any lessons, mantras

 ### Anything that helps me practice with AWS/Cloud Computing

-### 2-Min Vlog for Friends
- Very good UI for super ease
- Build on top of the desire for realness, especially for close friends, that Strava and BeReal built on Everyday just share a video talking about everything with close friends Possibly have groups, integrate with messages

 ### Extension for finding cheaper items
  Or quicker delivery, or for a certain quantity